 Parkdean Resorts have over 60 locations across the UK there is a wide variety of places to stay and explore.

-Parkdean offers a wide variety of accommodation styles from touring and camping to static caravans, lodges and chalets.
+Caravans aren’t permitted at Centre Parcs.
+However, Parkdean Resorts offers a range of accommodation options including touring and static caravans as well as lodges and chalets.
 Depending on where you want to go or your location style will depend on your type of holiday.

 Some locations have more than one style of accommodation while others specialise in one style only.
 The lodges are the most similar to what you would experience at Center Parcs.